PEP 683 – Immortal Objects, Using a Fixed Refcount

 See Public Refcount Details below for further discussion.

 Hypothetically, a non-immortal object could be incref’ed so much that it reaches the magic value needed to be considered immortal.
-That means it would accidentally never be cleaned up (by going back to 0).
+That means it would never be decref’ed all the way back to 0, so it would accidentally leak (never be cleaned up).

-On 64-bit builds, this accidental scenario is so unlikely that we need
+With 64-bit refcounts, this accidental scenario is so unlikely that

 2^60 cycles (if the immortal bit were 2^60).
 At a fast 5 GHz that would